amirafshari/LPD-YOLOv4/README.md

 # EDA
+How our data looks like?

-*   Annotations format: [class, x_center, y_center, obj_width, obj_height]
+1. Annotations format (YOLO Format): [class, x_center, y_center, obj_width, obj_height]
-*   Create a DataFrame from annotations to visualize our objects.
+2. Create a DataFrame from annotations to visualize our objects.
-*   You can find the code in data/eda.ipynb
-*   I did it on local machine and upload it to data/

 ```python